-Once students have had a chance to view a sufficient number of the photographs around the room, debrief the activity as a class.
+Once students are able to view all of the images, debrief the activity as a class.
 Depending on the goals of the gallery walk, this debrief can take a variety of forms.
-You might ask students to share the information they collected, or ask students what conclusions they can draw about a larger question from the evidence they examined.
+You might ask students to share the information they collected, or you might ask students what conclusions they can draw about the topic or compelling question from the evidence they examined.